5 min read

 If the mistake requires more explanation (e.g., Section 2 was completed late), attach a brief memo explaining what happened and how it’s been addressed. - Never Backdate

 This is a big one.
-Always use the current date when making corrections and be honest about the timing should Form I-9 be completed late. - Corrections to Section 1
+Always use the current date when making corrections and be honest about the timing should any Form I-9 be completed late. - Corrections to Section 1

 For detailed guidance on correcting I-9 errors, check out the USCIS guide on correcting I-9s.